It was a treat chatting with John Coleman on Agility feedback on a recent edition of his Agility podcast.

 One easy, low friction method is to use something like:

 If your feedback highlights any issues, may we contact you?

 Would you like us to contact you about you feedback?

 Either way – you now have permission, so it is imperative to make contact, and make it quickly.
 This means within minutes.

-Feedback is a necessary component of every business process including Scrum and Agile.
+In summary, feedback is a necessary component of every business process including Scrum and Agile.
 It was a pleasure talkin to John and finding out more about Scrum and Agile and, hopefully inserting where feedback adds value.

-We think that there are at least 12 basic feedback rules that will help.
+To John and his process, we know that there are at least 12 basic feedback rules that will help.